 Where it is not possible to quantify impacts, APHIS provides a qualitative assessment of potential impacts.
 Certain aspects of this product may be no different between the alternatives.
 In addition, when referring to all cultivars of creeping bentgrass (ASR368 and conventional cultivars) this analysis will use the general term "creeping bentgrass."
-Otherwise, this analysis will use ASR368 for genetically engineered glyphosate-resistant creeping bentgrass and conventional cultivars, as appropriate.
+Otherwise, this analysis will use ASR368 for genetically engineered glyphosate-resistant creeping bentgrass and conventional creeping bentgrass for all other cultivars, as appropriate.

 Although Scotts and Monsanto have stated that they have no intention to and will not commercialize or further propagate ASR368 creeping bentgrass now or in the future and that they will not grant a license to or otherwise allow other entities to obtain, use, or propagate such plants (Scotts and Monsanto, 2015a; USDA-APHIS, 2015b; Scotts, 2016) the Preferred Alternative would allow for new plantings of ASR368 creeping bentgrass to occur anywhere in the United States.
 For this reason, APHIS considered potential impacts to the affected environment in areas where creeping bentgrass is currently known to exist.
 This includes naturalized populations of creeping bentgrass throughout the United States, commercially produced cultivars of conventional creeping bentgrass in Oregon and Idaho, and cultivated varieties of conventional creeping bentgrass on many, if not most, of the golf courses in the United States.
-In addition, as noted in Section 3.1.2, there are isolated escaped populations of creeping bentgrass for glyphosate-resistance from past regulated field trials in Oregon and Idaho (ASR368).
+In addition, as noted in Section 3.1.2, there are isolated escaped populations of creeping bentgrass genetically engineered for glyphosate-resistance from past regulated field trials in Oregon and Idaho that are no longer under APHIS' jurisdiction and consider part of the environmental background (ASR368).